betterscientificsoftware/bssw.io/Articles/Blog/ExperiencesIntegratingMOABAndVisIt.md

 Consequently, in MIF domains represent an *atomic unit of storage* at which VisIt makes problem-sized (or bulk) data requests.
 All requests from VisIt to a plugin are parameterized in terms of a domain (and also a timestep) identifier.

-For the MOAB plugin, a somewhat unique design question is what will constitute the all important mesh domains.
+For the MOAB plugin, a somewhat unique design question is what will constitute the all-important mesh domains.
 In a MOAB (`.h5m`) file, mesh coordinates and connectivities are stored and expressed in one massive, monolithic global address space of mesh entities.
 Except for a handful of simple, structured mesh cases, VisIt itself offers no help in decomposing a massive, monolithic, globally enumerated mesh into pieces for parallel processing.
 Fortunately, MOAB combined with the *collective* parallel I/O capabilities of HDF5 does.
-In the MOAB plugin, the mesh in the `.h5m` file is decomposed into domains as part of an HDF5 *data-in-transit* operation during an *MPI-collective* `H5Dread()` call.
+In the MOAB plugin, the partition sets identified by `PARALLEL_PARTITION` are used to define HDF5 dataset selections so that each MPI rank reads only the subset of the global mesh assigned to it during collective `H5Dread()` operations.

 In every MOAB database (`.h5m` file) there exists a conventional tag named `PARALLEL_PARTITION` which identifies a collection of `K` entity sets.
-These entity sets will serve as the all important mesh domains for VisIt.
+These entity sets will serve as the all-important mesh domains for VisIt.
 Typically, the `PARALLEL_PARTITION` tag is computed by an upstream partitioner such as [Zoltan](https://sandialabs.github.io/Zoltan/) or [METIS](https://github.com/KarypisLab/METIS).
-The MOAB plugin uses this tag to prime [HDF5 *point selection* dataspaces](https://support.hdfgroup.org/documentation/hdf5/latest/_h5_s__u_g.html) used in collective `H5Dread()` calls.
+The MOAB plugin uses this tag to define [HDF5 dataspace selections](https://support.hdfgroup.org/documentation/hdf5/latest/_h5_s__u_g.html) used in collective `H5Dread()` calls.
 When `R>K`, some ranks will not read any entity set of `PARALLEL_PARTITION`.
 When `R<K`, multiple entity sets will be read by the same rank.